NetCoreTemplates/razor-press/MyApp/_pages/structure.md

-The included [MarkdownTagHelper.cs](https://github.com/NetCoreTemplates/razor-press/blob/main/MyApp/MarkdownTagHelper.cs) can be used in hybrid Razor Pages like [About.cshtml](https://github.com/NetCoreTemplates/razor-ssg/blob/main/MyApp/Pages/About.cshtml) to render the [https://razor-ssg.web-templates.io/about](/about) page which requires the flexibility of Razor Pages with a static content component which you prefer to maintain inline with Markdown.
+The included [MarkdownTagHelper.cs](https://github.com/NetCoreTemplates/razor-press/blob/main/MyApp/MarkdownTagHelper.cs) can be used in hybrid Razor Pages like [About.cshtml](https://github.com/NetCoreTemplates/razor-ssg/blob/main/MyApp/Pages/About.cshtml) to render the [/about](/about) page which uses the flexibility of Razor Pages and static content component maintained with inline Markdown.

 The `<markdown />` tag helper renders plain HTML, which you can apply [Tailwind's @typography](https://tailwindcss.com/docs/typography-plugin) styles by including **typography.css** and annotating it with your preferred `prose` variant, e.g: